 “… lumen naturae is the light of the darkness .”

-My teacher, Sakyong Mipham Rinpoche once said that ego was simply where prajna had lost its’ connection to awareness.
+My Buddhist teacher once said that ego was simply where prajna had lost its’ connection to awareness.
 What he meant by this was that innate wisdom and discernment becomes disconnected from what is happening right now- this very moment.
-How simple.

-I am a big supporter of peeking into the darkness when it wants us to peek into it.
 Spiritual paths are not a flight away from the darkness, although we can use them to achieve this end.
 Because most spiritual paths offer some kind of promise of getting out the dark, this doesn’t mean that we are completely home free… yet.
 For as long as we have an ego we are confronted again and again with its’ (ego) ignorance and fear.
 Being afraid of the dark is natural.
-We can’t see anything at first.
-Not seeing something can be extremely terrifying as well as disorienting.
-But, what the ego doesn’t know is that within this darkness lay the scintilla.
+We are deeply wired to feel anxiety about the unknown.
+Darkness can be extremely terrifying as well as disorienting.
+Within this darkness of unconsciousness lay the scintilla.
 The light of Basic Goodness.

-One of the things that I happen to love about Western Psychology is that it understands that we are all walking around a little bit in the dark day after day pretending that we know what we are doing.
-The word for this if I am not mistaken is “unconsciousness.”
-I think that this is funny and I include myself in this image.
+One of the things that I love about Western Psychology is that it understands that we are all basically walking around in the dark day after day pretending that we know what we are doing.
+The psychological word for this is unconsciousness.
 Buddhism would say that our prajna has lost its’ connection to awareness.
-Just saying this makes me want to wake up.
+Just saying this makes me want to wake up and turn the lights on.

 It is my experience that resting the mind and waiting (repeat: WAITING) without running around like a lunatic wanting things to change allows this illumination to occur right on its own in its own way.